dd32/td-gh-ex/README.txt

 == Changelog ==

+= 1.1.4 =

+** Change missiang text-domain
+** Add the homepage category image crop size in function & implement in category section.
+** Fixed the responsive problem.

 = 1.1.3 =

 ** Fixed the add to wishlist and browse wishlist button style in single page.